-Most universities accept a wide range of qualifications, giving you the option of applying directly from school or going to college first.
+Most universities accept a wide range of qualifications, so you can apply from school or go to college first.

 At college, you could do an HNC or HND to set you on the right path.
 These include:

 Widening participation supports adult learners who want to go to university.
-The Scottish Widening Access Programme (SWAP) can help you get into higher education if you’re an adult with few or no qualifications.
+If you’re an adult with few or no qualifications you could get into higher education through the Scottish Widening Access Programme (SWAP).
 Many universities also provide access programmes to help you get the degree entry qualifications you need.

 What you’ll do